Nellie Griswold Francis

 Nellie F. Griswold Francis (November 7, 1874 – December 13, 1969) was an African-American suffragist, civic leader, and civil rights activist.
-Francis founded and led the Everywoman Suffrage Club, an African-American suffragist group which helped win women the right to vote in Minnesota.
+Francis founded and led the Everywoman Suffrage Club, an African-American suffragist group that helped win women the right to vote in Minnesota.
 She initiated, drafted, and lobbied for the adoption of a state anti-lynching bill that was signed into law in 1921.
 When she and her lawyer husband, William T. Francis, bought a home in a white neighborhood, they were the targets of a Ku Klux Klan terror campaign.
-In 1927, she moved to Monrovia, Liberia, with her husband when he was appointed U.S. envoy to Liberia.
+In 1927, she moved to Monrovia, Liberia with her husband when he was appointed U.S. envoy to Liberia.
 He died there from yellow fever in 1929.
 Francis is one of 25 women honored for their roles in achieving the women's right to vote in the Minnesota Woman Suffrage Memorial on the grounds of the State Capitol.

 Early life

-Nellie Griswold Francis was born in Nashville, Tennessee on November 7, 1874.
+Nellie Griswold Francis was born in Nashville, Tennessee, on November 7, 1874.
 Her parents were Maggie Seay and Thomas Garrison Griswold, and she had a sister, Lula Griswold Chapman, who died in 1925.
-Her grandmother was Nellie Seay (1814–1931), a house slave to Colonel Robert Allen, a Tennessee Congressman.
+Her grandmother was Nellie Seay (1814–1931), a house slave to Colonel Robert Allen, a Tennessee congressman.
 Her aunt on her mother's side, Juno Frankie Pierce, was also a prominent suffragist and civil rights activist.

 Francis attended Knowles Street School, the first school in Nashville to employ African-American teachers.
 Her family moved to Saint Paul, Minnesota in 1883.
 She was the only African American among 84 students graduating from her high school in Saint Paul in 1891.
 She gave a passionate talk at the high school's commencement titled "The Race Problem", winning second place for oratory.

 Francis was offered scholarships for a college and a drama school, but took a stenography course.
 She began working as a stenographer at the Great Northern Railway in 1891, and later with the Western Publishing Company.

 In addition to her work and community activism, Francis enjoyed singing and acting, sometimes combining her enjoyment of performing with the causes to which she was committed.
 In 1892, for example, The Appeal reported that "several young ladies will conduct a mock trial, Misses Fannie Dodd and Nellie Griswold will act as lawyers.
 Every one must come and see this, one of the most novel affairs of the season.
 This is pushing women's rights".
 As well as performing, she also wrote and produced, including a play called "Magic Mirrors".

-Francis met her husband, William T. Francis, when they both worked for a railway company, and they married in 1893.